Benalla-Aiman/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

-this project is about web scraping
+this project is about web scraping.